banner ad

 EvoSysBio is necessarily very broad, as it relies on the inclusion of a wide array of research results from very different disciplines.
 It is not possible to start the integrative work of EvoSysBio without first laying the ground in more specialised disciplines.
 It is probably also not possible to complete the integrative work of EvoSysBio for any system without going back to the more specialised disciplines to fill in the gaps in our basic knowledge that only become apparent when working on integrated models.
 Thus successful EvoSysBio is ultimately inclusive, as it strongly depends on the work in many other disciplines.

-For a more comprehensive overview of this approach to evosysbio, see Loewe (2009).
+For a more comprehensive overview of this approach to EvoSysBio, see the most recent definition of mechanistic EvoSysBio given elsewhere (Loewe, 2016).

 References: